No, I am not writing about the flag dispute in the Weimar Republic, where

 I will inform you about the latest flag dispute, one of those typical querelles d'Allemand.
-A publisher in Karlsruhe started it, stating that Germany's correct colors are defined in our Basic Law (Grundgesetz) Article 22 as Black-Red-Gold.
-However, these are not the RAL colors Jet black-Traffic red-Mellon yellow (RAL 9005, 3020, and 1028) the Federal Government fixed as corporate design in 1999.
+A publisher in Karlsruhe started it, stating that Germany's correct colors are defined in Article 22 of our Basic Law (Grundgesetz) as Black-Red-Gold.
+However, these are not the RAL colors Jet black-Traffic red-Mellon yellow (RAL 9005, 3020, and 1028) that the Federal Government fixed as corporate design in 1999.
 Hence, the publisher sent a letter to our Federal President complaining and demanding that our constitution be followed.

 Let us go back in history.
-According to most historians, the German colors date from the liberation wars against Napoleon's occupation, wherein their beginning, the Freichor Lützower Jäger, did not wear uniform uniforms.
+According to most historians, the German colors date back to the liberation wars against Napoleon's occupation, during which the Freikorps Lützower Jäger, at their inception, did not wear uniforms.
 The easiest way to achieve uniformity was to dye all clothes black.
 But soldiers like decorations, so they added red-colored sleeves and collars to their black outfits.
 The buttons of their uniforms were made from brass, looking golden.
-When starting their studies after the Napoleonic Wars, the guys being poor continued wearing their uniforms.
-Naturally, the colors of their first fraternities (Urburschenschaften) became Black-Red-Gold.
+When the guys started their studies after the Napoleonic Wars, they, being poor, continued to wear their uniforms.
+Naturally, the colors of their first Fraternities (Urburschenschaften) became Schwarz-Rot-Gold.

-Johann Philipp Abresch, for the first time, carried a flag with the colors Black-Red-Gold - highly symbolically woven by virgins - in front of those people demonstrating for freedom from princely bondage at the Hambach castle in 1832.
+Johann Philipp Abresch, for the first time, carried a flag with the colors Schwarz-Rot-Gold - highly symbolically woven by virgins - in front of those people demonstrating for freedom from princely bondage at the Hambach castle in 1832.
 The original flag is now displayed at the Hambacher Schloss as a national shrine.
-The disputed band is interweaved with golden threads in that flag, whereas the red field carries the embroidered inscription Deutschlands Wiedergeburt (Germany's Rebirth).
-Few participants were still alive when, 39 years later, the 2nd Reich was born.
-Bismarck's Reich showed the colors Black-White-Red, corresponding to a rather undemocratic rule.
+The disputed band is interwoven with golden threads in that flag, whereas the red field carries the embroidered inscription Deutschlands Wiedergeburt (Germany's Rebirth).
+Few participants were still alive when the 2nd Reich was born 39 years later.
+Bismarck's Reich showed the colors Schwarz-Weiß-Rot, corresponding to a rather undemocratic rule.

 The famous French historian Jules Michelet explained the origin of the German colors differently when he wrote on the occasion of the commemorative ceremony for the victims of the 1848 revolution in Paris's Madeleine Cathedral: Au bas, une chose retenait mes regards, tous les drapeaux des nations ...
 Jamais je n'avais vu le grand drapeau du Saint-Empire, de ma chère Allemagne noir, rouge et l'or, le sait drapeau de Luther, Kant, Fichte, Schelling et Beethoven.
 Je fus attendri et ravi ...